 I have written previously about the various types of coma or disorders of consciousness.
 There are three states that are worth defining to understand this and similar cases.
-The first is persistent vegetative state (PVS) in which there is insufficient brain activity to general consious awareness.
-People in a PVS may display signs of wakefullness, like moving their eye and opening their mouths, but do not interact with their environment.
+The first is persistent vegetative state (PVS) in which there is insufficient brain activity to general conscious awareness.
+People in a PVS may display signs of wakefulness, like moving their eye and opening their mouths, but do not interact with their environment.

 It is important to note that many people in PVS have documented brain damage of such an extent that there really is no question about the diagnosis, or their prognosis.

 But, of course, there is also a gray zone, or transition from PVS to minimally conscious state (MCS).
 In an MCS a person cannot communicate but they do display signs that they can respond to their environment.
 Prognosis is very poor, like in PVS, but one notch above hopeless, with rare cases of meaningful recovery.

 I must point out at this point also that I am talking about chronic states – not people who are days or weeks after an injury or event.
 People can recover after a significant injury, but they typically show potential for recovery early on.
 After months or years in a coma, the prognosis is grim.